"Cushioning" Might Be The Shadiest Dating Trend Yet

 Advertisement

-Woods says the real moral dilemma of cushioning isn't considering other prospects, it's being dishonest about it.
+Wood says the real moral dilemma of cushioning isn't considering other prospects, it's being dishonest about it.
 "If your needs aren't being met or this isn't the type of relationship you want, that's when it's time to have a conversation with your partner," she explains.
 "At all stages of your relationship, you need to be communicating with your partner."

 So, start a conversation with them.
 Tell them what you're missing from the relationship.
-"A lot of the times, I don't think this is about what your partner is doing," Woods says.
+"A lot of the times, I don't think this is about what your partner is doing," Wood says.
 "I think it's a real insecurity in either yourself or things that have happened in your past and you're projecting it onto this relationship and not giving it its full shot because you're preparing for it to end."

 We may be asking too much of the relationship, too, if we feel compelled to entertain other romantic prospects.
 "We've grown up and been taught that we meet this one person who we end up being with who's supposed to meet all of our needs," Sosa says.
 "This one person is our best friend, the person we're intimate with, who we have deep conversations with, and it puts a lot of pressure on relationships for that one person to be our everything."